HCodeCraft/HannaBear/README.md

-- 👋 Hi, I’m @HannaBear
+- 👋 Hi, I’m @HCodeCraft
 - 👀 I’m interested in intuitive design in Front End Software Engineering
 - 🌱 I’m currently learning Ruby through Flatiron Bootcamp
 - 💞️ I’m not looking to collaborate on anything at the moment.